 The recent European experience in 2011 is yet another example of premature tightening.
 Despite the headwinds from continuing debt-overhang and recent financial distress, European authorities in 2011 judged that the eurozone economy was emerging from recession and headline inflation was at risk to rise persistently above target.
 The European Central Bank (ECB) responded by raising policy rates in 2011.
-They soon had to backtrack as output in the eurozone fell again and inflation began to march down below target.
+The ECB soon had to backtrack as output in the eurozone fell again and inflation began to march down below target.
 Today, the eurozone faces continued economic weakness and an inflation rate that is just about 1/2 percent.
 As a result, the ECB recently lowered policy rates to the ZLB, has started undertaking additional unconventional monetary policies, and is now encouraging fiscal expansion among eurozone countries that are able to do so.

-These lessons from monetary history strongly suggest that there are great risks to premature liftoff from the zero lower bound or near-ZLB conditions.
+These lessons from monetary history strongly suggest that there are great risks to premature liftoff from the ZLB or near-ZLB conditions.
 Unless economic conditions are fundamentally strong and the previous impediments to growth have receded sufficiently, the odds remain high that monetary authorities will need to retreat right back into the ZLB.

-And the costs of being mired in the zero lower bound are simply very large.
-I have already talked about how the ZLB prevents using our very best policy tools to address negative shocks.
-The constraint also means that interest rates cannot fall low enough to equate the supply of saving with the demand for investment.
-This, of course, significantly impedes capital formation, future economic growth, and further employment expansion.
-Furthermore, the ZLB often comes hand in hand with undesirably low inflation or even a falling price level, carrying with it the associated costs of debt deflation on the real economy.
+And the costs of being mired in the ZLB are simply very large.
+The ZLB prevents using our very best policy tools to address negative shocks.
+The ZLB means that interest rates cannot fall low enough to equate the supply of saving with the demand for investment, which, of course, significantly impedes capital formation, future economic growth, and the health of labor markets.
+And the ZLB often comes hand in hand with undesirably low inflation or even a falling price level, carrying with it the associated costs of debt deflation on the real economy.